Do you accept insurance?

 What if I have to go the hospital?

 Unless it's a true emergency (which is rare), the decision to go to the hospital is made collaboratively.
 There's time for us to share our concerns and for you to ask questions.
-If we do go to the hospital, I call ahead, bring your records, and accompany you.
+If we do go to the hospital, we call ahead, bring your records, and accompany you.
 Bay Area hospitals are used to receiving home birth transports and the reception is almost always warm and friendly.
-I stay with you throughout the process, help you navigate choices as they come, and continue to provide labor support.
+We stay with you throughout the process, help you navigate choices as they come, and continue to provide labor support and postpartum care.

 Do you do waterbirth?

 Yes!
-I own inflatable birth tubs that I lend to clients without charge.
+We own inflatable birth tubs that we lend to clients without charge.
 Most people in labor enjoy getting in the birth tub at some point, whether they end up choosing to birth on land or in water.
 It's a great tool for pain relief.

 Who has home births?

 All kinds of people!
-My past clients and their partners come from all walks of life.
-Their occupations include filmmaker, architect, nanny, attorney, legal assistant, teacher, music teacher, landscaper, pre-school teacher, nurse practitioner, software developer, stay at home parent, retail worker, painter, acupuncturist, engineer, designer, dance teacher, chiropractor, millwright, archaeologist, and therapist.
+Our past clients and their partners come from all walks of life.
+Their occupations include filmmaker, architect, nanny, attorney, legal assistant, teacher, music teacher, landscaper, pre-school teacher, nurse practitioner, software developer, stay at home parent, retail worker, painter, acupuncturist, engineer, designer, dance teacher, chiropractor, millwright, neurosurgeon, nurse midwife, archaeologist, and therapist.

 Do you do hybrid care?
 Or monitrice births?
 What does that mean?

-As a monitrice for the birth, I act as sort of hybrid between doula and midwife; I provide midwifery care (such as monitoring vitals and heart tone checks) during labor at home and then stay with you as a doula upon arrival at the hospital.
+As a monitrice for the birth, we act as sort of hybrid between doula and midwife; we provide midwifery care (such as monitoring vitals and heart tone checks) during labor at home and then stay with you as skilled labor support upon arrival at the hospital and through the birth, and then continue postpartum care at when you go home from the hospital.

 What about siblings and pets?